Hansen-G/Hansen-G/README.md

 ### About Me

-Hansen Guo is a Systems Engineering graduate student at Johns Hopkins University, a consultant intern at The World Bank, and a teaching assistant at JHU School of Advanced International Studies.
-He is also a professional full-stack developer.
-He has a strong passion for computer science, sustainable development, and energy systems.
+Hansen Guo is a Systems Engineering graduate student at Johns Hopkins University, a Data Engineer and Risk Consultant at The World Bank, and a teaching assistant at JHU School of Advanced International Studies.
+He is also a full-stack developer with a strong passion for data-driven applications.
+He has demonstrated excellent skills in data analysis and has hands-on experience in building machine-learning models for years with great domain expertise in sustainable development and energy systems.
+His unparalleled expertise in modeling and analysis, proficiency with various quantitative research tools, and skills in multi-language software development, together with rich experience in communication and collaboration, make him an outstanding candidate for the role of data scientist.

-All of Hansen's life has already been observant about how to make the world around him simpler or more productive.
-Software engineering gave him the vehicle to leverage his skills and contribute on a global scale.
-Transforming a hobby into a career has been an incredible and rewarding experience.
-His core competencies are in React, Redux, Node, Express, SQL, Flask, JavaScript and Python.
-He looks forward to discussing how he could help solve any challenges you may have and build positive applications.
+Hansen is engrossed in observing how to make the world around him simpler and more productive.
+Data science has given him a key to turning this interest into a career, which is incredible and rewarding.
+He has been seeking a great platform to leverage his talents and skills to contribute on a global scale.
+He looks forward to discussing how he could help to solve any challenges you may have and build positive decisions by using predictive models, experimental design methods, and optimization techniques.

-Hansen received his bachelor’s degree from The Hong Kong Polytechnic University with first-class honour and Dean’s honour.
-At The Hong Kong Polytechnic University, Hansen conducted extensive research on the application of engineering technology in the sustainable power grid and sustainable buildings and published two papers.
-In addition, he developed an integrated framework of construction project performance recovery evaluation in the post-COVID-19 pandemic.

-In the past, Hansen worked as a Development Associate at United Nations Volunteers to research and develop projects and organizational strategies for sustainable development in Africa.
-Hansen has also worked as an advisory intern at Arup, where he solved real-world issues facing sustainable development.
-Together with his team, he proposed a systematic development strategy to implement environmentally sustainable business practices at the new headquarters and K-12 school of Tencent Future Sci-Tech City in Shenzhen, and provide sustainable development strategies for other companies.

-In his spare time, Hansen loves to travel, watch movies, and communicate with different people to learn more about knowledge and culture.

 ### Languages